SoCloz/SoclozFeatureFlagBundle/README.md

 Configuration : `socloz_feature_flag.services.transaction`

-The transaction service counts succesful transactions.
+The transaction service counts successful transactions.

 There is only one transaction implemented : `socloz_feature_flag.transaction.session`.